rwang78/sabr_model/README.md

 # An SABR Model Validation

-## problem
+## Problem

 This project studies option pricing and delta hedging under the SABR stochastic volatility model.

-The workflow starts from market option prices, computes the corresponding Black implied volatilities, calibrates the SABR parameters using Hagan's asymptotic volatility formula, and compares the model with a constant volatility Black benchmark.
+The workflow starts from market option prices, computes the corresponding Black implied volatilities, calibrates the SABR parameters using Hagan's asymptotic volatility formula, and compares the model with a constant volatility Black benchmark

-## Repository Structure
+## Structure

-`src/`
+`src/`                 all numerical routines

-All numerical routines.

-`drivers/`

-Driver scripts used to reproduce all tables and figures.
+`drivers/`          driver scripts used to reproduce all tables and figures

-`tests/`

-Tests for the routines in `src/`.
+`tests/`             tests for the routines in `src/`

-`utils/`

-Shared utility functions, such as RMSE and absolute error.
+`utils/`             shared utility functions, such as rmse and absolute error

-`results/`

-Output tables and figures.
+`results/`          output tables and figures

-`sandbox/`
+`sandbox/`       temporary development code

-Temporary development code.

 ## Running